Arkay-1248/Do-Not-Go-Gentle/Readme.md

 ### Starting up the list
 Open the installation folder and double click on the program called `ModOrganizer.exe`.

-Make sure the dropdown box on the right is set to `SKSE` and press the run button.
+Make sure the dropdown box on the right is set to `SKSE` and press the `Run` button.

 ### In-Game MCM options
 `AVO has no MCM options required, however you can load the SmoothCam preset if you wish.`